‘The ripper is waiting…’

 The riddle doesn’t last for long, the killer being almost secondary to the film’s aim to shock and intrigue, the key point being when Rowan’s wife, Jenny, is murdered by the slayer, prompting the Inspector to increase his vendetta against a Laver who quickly drops his wide-boy macho machine bravado when he realises his defence against being charged isn’t exactly water-tight.

-Meanwhile, another of the suspects is approaching mental meltdown.
+Meanwhile, another of the suspects is approaching a mental meltdown.
 Goggle-eyed and utterly unhinged, he takes to sporting fashionable ladies clothes, an alarming wig and clawing at the girlie mag images stuck to the walls of his house.
-Has Rowan got his man or after all or is the real killer still at large?
+Has Rowan got his man?
+Or is the real killer still at large?

 Shonteff, hiding behind a pseudonym on one of the few occasions he should have been proud to be involved, had previously helmed the likes of Devil Doll (1964) and Curse of the Voodoo (1965), neither remarkable and neither suggesting anything like the avalanche of sleaze and high-standard of acting seen in Night.